 Damian Clarke - Art and Music Interlaced

-For the past four years, Damian Clarke has been successfully exhibiting his painted drawings alongside his music.
+For the past five years, Damian Clarke has been successfully exhibiting his painted drawings alongside his music.
 The painted and ink drawings show responses to the many special places that he loves to explore.

 Often these walks result in musical ideas or visual images that are then allowed to grow and change until they develop into a new visual or musical idea.
 A walk is a line and like a drawn line, as it progresses, it changes its character and the response of the walker.

-Dorset Arts Week May 28 - June 3
+Dorset Arts Week May 28th - June 12th

-Dinton Park, nr Reading October 12-31st
+Dinton Park, nr Reading July 1st - 30th

 Damian likes to highlight small, often insignificant features

 of the landscape and give them a new presence.
-He is also

 to colour, and a looser approach to composition.